NumEconCopenhagen/projects-2024-jbh/examproject/README.md

 # Exam project

-In this project, I
+In this project, I solve economic problems involving numerical optimization and code the Barycentric Interpolation algorithm.

-The results of the project can be seen from running [exam_2024.ipynb](exaam_2024.ipynb).
+The results of the project can be seen from running [exam_2024.ipynb](exam_2024.ipynb).

 ## Dependencies: